Code-Institute-Submissions/laurabolwell-little-riders-academy/TESTING.md

 ### JavaScript (Jest Testing)

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Adjust the code below (file names, etc.) to match your own project files/folders.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-I have used the [Jest](https://jestjs.io) JavaScript testing framework to test the application functionality.
+I have not carried out any jest testing on this project due to the only javascript file in the project being the stripe_elements.js file which consists of code taken from the stripe documentation.
+All other scripts are written in the bottom of html files and rely heavily on template variables.
+I have tried to move the scripts to external js files to be able to test them but I cannot confidently pass through the loops of template variables to be used correctly, and so I have decided not to carry out jest testing so as not to risk losing any of the javascript functionality of the site.

+If I had any other javascript files, these are the steps I would carry out to test them:

-In order to work with Jest, I first had to initialize NPM.
+In order to work with Jest, first initialize NPM.

 - `npm init`
 - Hit `enter` for all options, except for **test command:**, just type `jest`.